Climate model

 Climate models apply knowledge in various sciences to process extensive sets of input climate data, executing differential equations among grid elements in a three-dimensional model of Earth's climate system.
 The models produce simulated climates having an array of climatic and weather elements, such as heatwaves and storms.
 Each element may be described by several attributes, including intensity, frequency, and impacts.
 Climate models support adaptation to projected climate change, and enable extreme event attribution to explain specific weather events.

-Numerical climate models (or climate system models) are mathematical models that can simulate the interactions of important drivers of climate.
+Numerical climate models (or climate system models, or earth system models) are mathematical models that can simulate the interactions of important drivers of climate.
 These drivers are the atmosphere, oceans, land surface and ice.
 Scientists use climate models to study the dynamics of the climate system and to make projections of future climate and of climate change.
 Climate models can also be qualitative (i.e. not numerical) models and contain narratives, largely descriptive, of possible futures.

 Climate models take account of incoming energy from the Sun as well as outgoing energy from Earth.
 An imbalance results in a change in temperature.
 The incoming energy from the Sun is in the form of short wave electromagnetic radiation, chiefly visible and short-wave (near) infrared.
 The outgoing energy is in the form of long wave (far) infrared electromagnetic energy.
 These processes are part of the greenhouse effect.

 Climate models vary in complexity.
 For example, a simple radiant heat transfer model treats the Earth as a single point and averages outgoing energy.
 This can be expanded vertically (radiative-convective models) and horizontally.
 More complex models are the coupled atmosphere–ocean–sea ice global climate models.
 These types of models solve the full equations for mass transfer, energy transfer and radiant exchange.
 In addition, other types of models can be interlinked.
 For example Earth System Models include also land use as well as land use changes.
 This allows researchers to predict the interactions between climate and ecosystems.

 Climate models are systems of differential equations based on the basic laws of physics, fluid motion, and chemistry.
 Scientists divide the planet into a 3-dimensional grid and apply the basic equations to those grids.
 Atmospheric models calculate winds, heat transfer, radiation, relative humidity, and surface hydrology within each grid and evaluate interactions with neighboring points.
 These are coupled with oceanic models to simulate climate variability and change that occurs on different timescales due to shifting ocean currents and the much larger heat storage capacity of the global ocean.
 External drivers of change may also be applied.
 Including an ice-sheet model better accounts for long term effects such as sea level rise.